robotlegs/robotlegs-framework/src/robotlegs/bender/bundles/readme.md

 ## Creating a Bundle

-A bundle implements the IExtension interface.
+A bundle implements the IBundle interface.
 When included into a context, that context is immediately passed through to the extend() method.

     package robotlegs.bender.bundles.superDuper
     {
-      public class SuperDuperBundle implements IExtension
+      public class SuperDuperBundle implements IBundle
       {
         public function extend(context:IContext):void
         {